open-telemetry/opentelemetry-java-examples/log-appender/README.md

 ## Prerequisites

-* Java 17 or higher is required to build this example (to run Gradle)
+* Java 17 or higher is required to run Gradle and build this example
 * Java 11 or higher is required to run the compiled example
 * Docker Compose